deontic/npm-imgbb-bulk-downloader/README.md

 // by default the newline character is used as the separator imgbulk(`https://ibb.co/Vgvx2Bm,https://ibb.co/Xsb8Lyr,https://ibb.co/VBrnTSQ,https://ibb.co/9Vgr2hP`, ",")
 ```
-P.S: If you found this tool remotely useful, please consider starring the project.
+**P.S**: If you found this tool remotely useful, please consider starring the project.

 ## Contact
 electroblast878@gmail.com